Frequently Asked Questions

 How much do scans cost?

-Each scan type has its own price, which we occasionally increase.
 For current prices, visit the services page, and select a scan type.

 How can I book a scan?